Université de Strasbourg

 This lecture is the inaugural lecture of the Paul Ehrlich Chair at USIAS.
 It is intended for a broad audience, who will be invited to learn about the subject from a pioneering researcher working at the foreront of research.
 The lecture will be held in English.

-It will be followed by a coffee break and the inaugural lecture of the Marc Bloch Chair, egyptologist Frédéric Colin, From sandy Bahariya to gilded Thebes, at 15:30.
-Attendance of one or both lectures is possible - see the full event programme.
+It will be followed by the inaugural lecture of the Marc Bloch Chair, Egyptologist Frédéric Colin, From sandy Bahariya to the gilded court of Thebes - see the full event programme.

 ---